-2.8 Audit of SkyPier High Speed Ferries
+2.7 Audit of SkyPier High Speed Ferries

-In total, 2,606 ferry movements between HKIA SkyPier and Zhuhai / Macau were audited in the reporting period.
-The daily movements of all SkyPier HSFs in the reporting period ranged between 87 and 91, which falls within the maximum daily cap number of 125.
+In total, 2,088 ferry movements between HKIA SkyPier and Zhuhai / Macau were audited in the reporting period.
+The daily movements of all SkyPier HSFs in the reporting period ranged between 82 and 89, which fell within the maximum daily cap number of 125.

-All HSFs travelled through the SCZ with average speed within 15 knots (9.2 knots to 14.1 knots), which complied with the Marine Travel Routes and Management Plan for High Speed Ferries of SkyPier (the SkyPier Plan).
-Five ferry movements were recorded with minor deviations from the diverted route during the reporting period.
-Notices of deviation were sent to the ferry operators and the cases have been investigated.
-All cases were due to public safety considerations or emergency situations, i.e., giving way to other vessels to ensure safety, and the HSFs had returned to the normal route following the SkyPier Plan as soon as practicable.
-The summary of the SkyPier Plan monitoring result is presented in Graph 3.
+The average speeds of all HSFs travelling through the Speed Control Zone (SCZ) ranged from 8.4 to 14.1 knots.
+All HSFs travelled through the SCZ with average speed within 15 knots in compliance with the Marine Travel Routes and Management Plan for High Speed Ferries of SkyPier (the SkyPier Plan).

+Nine ferry movements were recorded with minor deviations from the diverted route.
+Notices of deviation were sent to the ferry operators and the cases were investigated.
+All the cases involved giving way to other vessels to ensure public safety, and the HSFs returned to the normal route following the SkyPier Plan as soon as practicable after the incidents.
+The summary of the SkyPier Plan monitoring result is presented in Graph 1.

-Insufficient AIS data were received from some HSFs during the reporting period.
-After investigation, it was found that AIS data for the concerned ferries were missing due to effects of interference of the signal as reported by the ferry operators after checking the condition of the AIS transponders.
+Insufficient AIS data cases were received from some HSFs during the reporting period.
+After investigation, it was found that AIS data for the concerned ferries were missing due to signal interference as reported by the ferry operators after checking the condition of the AIS transponders.
 Vessel captains were requested to provide the radar track photos which indicated the vessels entered the SCZ through the gate access points and there was no speeding in the SCZ.
-Ferry operators' explanation was accepted.
+Ferry operators' explanations were accepted.

-Graph 3: Summary of SkyPier High Speed Ferries Monitoring Results
+Graph 1: Summary of SkyPier High Speed Ferries Monitoring Results

-2.9 Audit of Construction and Associated Vessels
+2.8 Audit of Construction and Associated Vessels

-On the implementation of MTRMP-CAV, the MSS automatically recorded deviation cases such as speeding, entering no entry zone, and not traveling through the designated gate.
+On the implementation of the updated Marine Travel Routes and Management Plan for Construction and Associated Vessels (MTRMP-CAV), the Marine Surveillance System (MSS) automatically recorded deviation cases such as speeding, entering no entry zone, and not traveling through the designated gates.
 ET conducted bi-weekly audit of relevant information including AIS data, vessel tracks and other relevant records to ensure sufficient information were provided by the system and the contractors complied with the requirements of the MTRMP-CAV.
-The contactors submitted endorsed 3-month rolling vessel plan for construction vessel activities to AAHK in order to help maintain the number of construction vessels to a practicable minimum.
+The contactors submitted endorsed 3-month rolling vessel plans for construction vessel activities to AAHK in order to help maintain the number of construction vessels to a practicable minimum.
 The IEC also performed audit on the compliance of the requirements as part of the EM&A programme.

-Between April and June 2018, deviations including speeding in the works area, entry from nondesignated gates and entering no-entry zones were identified.
+During the reporting period, deviations including speeding in the works area, entry from non-designated gates, and entering no-entry zones were identified.
 All the concerned captains were reminded by the contractor's MTCC representative to comply with the requirements of the MTRMP-CAV.

-A total of 7 skipper training workshops were held by ET between April and June 2018 with 66 concerned captains of construction vessels associated with the 3RS Contracts to familiarise them with the predefined routes, general education on local cetaceans, guidelines for avoiding adverse water quality impact, the required environmental practices / measures while operating construction and associated vessels under the Project, and guidelines for operating vessels safely in the presence of CWDs.
-Another 22 skipper training workshops were held with 36 concerned captains by contractor's Environmental Officers and competency tests were conducted subsequently with the trained captains by ET.
+A total of four skipper training workshops were held by ET during the reporting period with seven concerned captains of construction vessels associated with the 3RS contracts to familiarise them with the predefined routes, general education on local cetaceans, guidelines for avoiding adverse water quality impact, the required environmental practices / measures while operating construction and associated vessels under the Project, and guidelines for operating vessels safely in the presence of CWDs.
+Another 15 skipper training workshops were held with 23 captains by contractors' Environmental Officers and competency tests were conducted subsequently with the trained captains by ET.

-2.10 Coral Post-Translocation Monitoring
+2.9 Coral Post-Translocation Monitoring